 2. Start sharing highlights and stories through preferred communication channels.
 For instance, Parabol uses #GOLD, a public Slack channel to share interesting nuggets from their customer conversations with the rest of the team.

-3. Embed Grain highlights and stories on Notion, Coda, or any other documentation tools you use.
+3. Embed Grain highlights and stories on Notion, Miro, or any other documentation tools you use.
 More importantly, make your key presentations and reports 10x powerful by bringing in the actual voice of the customer.